-Wealth is among the most prominent desires that human spent their life in pursuit of.
-It is paid with blood, tear, anger, efforts, one’s own happiness and sometimes one’s own life.
-However, little were discussed why we actually sacrifice a great deal of our life pursuing wealth.
+Wealth is one of the most prominent desires humans spend their lives pursuing.
+It is often paid for with blood, tears, anger, effort, personal happiness, and sometimes even one’s life.
+However, little has been discussed about why we sacrifice so much in this pursuit of wealth.

-Wealth is not to make you happy.
-Wealth is to create the opportunity for you to acquire happiness from other non-material sources.
-I usually think of wealth as freedom.
-Although many have said that freedom is priceless, I believe the price of the wealth pursuit is the closest measure to the price of freedom.
+Wealth is not the key to happiness.
+Instead, it creates opportunities to derive happiness from non-material sources.
+I equate wealth with freedom.
+And while many say that freedom is priceless, I contend that the pursuit of wealth is the closest approximation to the cost of freedom.

-Being wealthy gives you the freedom to use your constrained resources in the most effective manner.
-More specifically, being wealthy means financial freedom, time freedom, relationship freedom, spiritual freedom and physical freedom.
+Being wealthy affords you the freedom to allocate your limited resources effectively.
+Specifically, wealth grants financial freedom, time freedom, relationship freedom, spiritual freedom, and physical freedom.